awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

    SQL Server stores logins and passwords in the `master` database\.
 Because Amazon RDS doesn't grant access to the `master` database, you cannot directly import logins and passwords into your destination DB instance\.
 Instead, you must query the `master` database on the source SQL Server instance to generate a data definition language \(DDL\) file\.
 This file should include all logins and passwords that you want to add to the destination DB instance\.
 This file also should include role memberships and permissions that you want to transfer\.

-   For information about querying the `master` database, see [ How to Transfer the Logins and the Passwords Between Instances of SQL Server 2005 and SQL Server 2008](http://support.microsoft.com/kb/918992) in the Microsoft Knowledge Base\.
+   For information about querying the `master` database, see [ How to transfer the logins and the passwords between instances of SQL Server 2005 and SQL Server 2008](http://support.microsoft.com/kb/918992) in the Microsoft Knowledge Base\.

    The output of the script is another script that you can run on the destination DB instance\.
 The script in the Knowledge Base article has the following code: